Cost of Delay Calculator

 • Payments are modeled once per month at end-of-month timing.

-• The current path uses the current monthly payment for the full payoff estimate.
+• The current-payment estimate uses the current monthly payment for the full payoff estimate.

 • The start-now path uses the higher monthly payment immediately.